U.S.S. SCHENECTADY (LST 1185]

 Schumer says pending Navy review, the U.S.S.
 Schenectady artifacts will be on loan to the Schenectady County Historical Society

 "It is one of the highest honors for a community to have a Naval ship named after their city," said Schumer.
 "The U.S.S.
 Schenectady served this country with distinction.
-And though this means its demise, I am glad these artifacts have been saved so that the community can always take pride in the ship’s service." [
+And though this means its demise, I am glad these artifacts have been saved so that the community can always take pride in the ships service."
+[See site]The Navy has saved from the U.S.S.
+Schenectady the bell, the builders plaque, the flag flown during the decommissioning ceremony, the Union Jack flown during the decommissioning ceremony, the quartermasters spy glass, and the ships helm wheel.

 --------------------------------------------------------------